woshilapin/kirin/readme.md

 Its roles are:
 * display the `/status`.
-* provide a POST endpoint for each type of realtime provider accepted.
+* provide a POST endpoint for each type of accepted realtime provider.
   On given endpoints, the webservice receives and directly processes the feed.
   The result is then saved in db and sent to corresponding Navitia's Kraken.
   It is mainly used for COTS and IRE.